FRINXio/frinxio.github.io/frinx-machine/use-cases/FRINX Machine Demo Manual/readme.md

 # FRINX Machine Demo Manual

-Open the Frinx Demo at https://services.frinx.io/frinxui/.
+The Frinx Demo is available at https://services.frinx.io/frinxui/.
 (Note that Mozilla Firefox is not supported.)

-Select **Login** in the upper-right corner to log into the service.
+!!!
 Please contact *info@frinx.io* for login credentials.
+!!!

-After logging in, you can see the **FRINX Machine dashboard**:
+To log into the service, select **Login** in the upper-right corner.
+Once logged in, you can see the **FRINX Machine dashboard**:

 ![FRINX Machine dashboard](fm2.0_dashboard.png)